harryf/comedy/docs/_shows/20191104_Acid_4th_November_2019__20_mins.md

 >
 > Which I think is great preparation for future office life.
 >
-> And his English has improved dramatically, you know?
+> And his English has improved dramatically.
 >
-> Like, he's learned some key phrases like,
+> He's learned some key phrases like,
 >
 > "Bitch, I will fuck you up!"
 >
-> Or, "I will piss on you like Donald Trump," you know?
+> Or, "I will piss on you like Donald Trump!"
 >
-> And he's made so proud as a father.
+> And this makes me proud as a father.
 >
-> Well, we've already gone into dark places, though,
+> But we've already gone into dark places though,
 >
-> so let's go back into a dark place
+> back into a dark place, because it gets even worse.
 >
-> because it gets even worse.
+> Recently, I managed to catch my son by accident looking at porn.
 >
-> Recently, recently,
->
-> I managed to catch my son by accident looking at porn.
->
 > And I was very shocked.
 >
 > But luckily, I'm a bit of an expert,
 >
-> so I could point him at all the best categories.
+> so I can point him at all the best categories.
 >
 > And we came up with an agreement.
 >
-> We said, you know, like, right now,
+> We said, right now, we're going for boobs and asses,
 >
-> okay, we're going for, like, boobs and asses
+> and maybe some blowjobs.
 >
-> and maybe some blowjobs, you know?
+> You know, like safe stuff for a kid his age.
 >
-> Like, safe stuff for a kid his age.
+> For his birthday though, we're going to give him lesbians,
 >
-> For his birthday, though, we're going to give him lesbians
->
 > because it's important for men.
 >
 > It's important for men.
 >
-> That just threw me off completely there.
+> That just threw me off completely.
 >
-> No, I think it's important.
+> I think it's important, like lesbians,
 >
-> Like, lesbians, because, you know,
+> because it's important that men have some fantasies
 >
-> it's important that men have some fantasies
->
 > about things they will never see in their life.
 >
-> And, you know, and it gets...
+> But also, the thing that I'm thinking is that
 >
-> But also, like, the thing that I'm thinking is
+> when he gets dumped by his first girlfriend,
 >
-> that when he gets dumped by his first girlfriend,
->
-> that is the correct time
->
-> to introduce choking and deep throat, you know?
+> that is the correct time to introduce choking and deep throat.
 >
 > That's good.
 >